the-aryanmishra/VR_Assignment1_AryanMishra_IMT2022502/README.md

 ## Overview

-This repository contains two separate Python/Jupyter Notebook projects:
+This repository contains two separate Python Notebooks:

 1. **Coin Detection, Segmentation, and Counting** (`coins.ipynb`):
    - Detects Indian coins in an image using edge detection